 Department of Housing, Local Government and Heritage

-Seven projects within the County of Galway have been awarded funding under the Community Monuments Fund announced by the Minister of State for Heritage and Electoral Reform, Malcolm Noonan TD.
+Seven projects within the County of Galway were awarded funding under the Community Monuments Fund announced by the Minister of State for Heritage and Electoral Reform, Malcolm Noonan TD.
 First established in 2020, the fund was increased from just over €1 million last year to €4.2 million in 2021.